xqiao123/Dashboard_US_Medical_Spending/README.md

 ## Dashboard Description

 This dashboard displays the Medicare Spending Per Beneficiary (MSPB) in contiguous states in US, and also explore what some variables may have influence on the MSPB.
-The user can observe how plots (one map plot and two scatter plots) and table results change through selecting 'Yes'/'No' or both on 'Obamacare Checklist', and setting the range of 'Unemployment Rate Slider' and 'Smoking Rate SLider'.
+The user can observe how plots (one map plot and two scatter plots) and table results change through selecting 'Yes'/'No' or both on 'Obamacare Checklist', and setting the range of 'Unemployment Rate Slider' and 'Smoking Rate Slider'.

 ### Data Sources